input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 ## Exercises
 ### Part 1: Generating keys and building simple transactions

 1. Start a passive Cardano Node if you need to, as you did in Exercise Sheet 1.
-Note that you will not need to change the configuration information, and the node will synchronise faster than when starting from scratch.
+Note that you will not need to change the configuration information unless the testnet has been reset, and the node will synchronise faster than when starting from scratch.

 ``$ cardano-node run --config …``